 In any situation where one Core Value must be reconciled with another, potentially competing Core Value, the balancing must further an important public interest goal within ICANN’s Mission that is identified through the bottom-up, multistakeholder process.

-4. Changes from the ‘Third Draft Proposal on Work Stream 1 Recommendations’
+4. Changes from the “Third Draft Proposal on Work Stream 1 Recommendations”

 The CCWG-Accountability attempted to minimize changes to current ICANN Bylaw language.
 In the forthcoming charts, the CCWG-Accountability has included a redline of the existing Bylaw language to show its proposed changes.